 CALL TO ACTION LAUNCHING COALITIONS POWERED BY NATURE AND THE GLOBAL SOUTH Global coalitions - such as the ETC, the MPP, FOLU and the Blended Finance Taskforce (see Figure 36) - have a unique and vital role to play in the transition, not least in view of the significant coordination across sectors needed to combat climate change.

-THE TIME TO ACT IS NOW BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE 'THE AMAZON'S MARATHON' 4 | CALL TO ACTION AYA | THE AMAZON'S MARATHON Climate change is ubiquitous, indiscriminately affecting countries, sectors and industries; and as such, enhanced collective action that transcends national boundaries - especially in the face of deglobalization - is urgently needed to mitigate the threat to the health and wellbeing of the planet and humanity.
+Climate change is ubiquitous, indiscriminately affecting countries, sectors and industries; and as such, enhanced collective action that transcends national boundaries - especially in the face of deglobalization - is urgently needed to mitigate the threat to the health and wellbeing of the planet and humanity.
 While Brazil is a vital participant in the Race to Zero and to Resilience, it has limited representation in the world's global coalitions, which are almost exclusively located in the Global North.
 AYA will build a bridge from these global coalitions to Brazil, engaging local actors and securing buy-in on the ground.
 Local engagement should strengthen North-South collaboration through shared practices and knowledge; and should further help to improve Brazil's climate governance and allow it to play a more active role in climate-related discussions and standard setting (eg, on finance mechanisms that would incentivize the protection of highintegrity forests).
-Finally, bringing a local perspective and analysis of the local context should help guide decision making for optimal solutions (eq, technology investments to support the decarbonization of specific sectors).
+Finally, bringing a local perspective and analysis of the local context should help guide decision making for optimal solutions (eg, technology investments to support the decarbonization of specific sectors).
 GLOBAL COALITIONS TO CATALYSE THE RACE TO ZERO AND TO RESILIENCE